Vivekpalankar/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 7 The vi Editor.markdown

     When a number of editing changes have been made to a single line, pressing `U` will discard all the changes made since the cursor was moved to the line.

-12. Name the commands required to noninteractively replace all occurances of cnt with count in (i) the first 10 lines, (ii) the current line, (iii) all lines.
+12. Name the commands required to non-interactively replace all occurrences of cnt with count in (i) the first 10 lines, (ii) the current line, (iii) all lines.
 How do you repeat the exercise in an interactive manner?

     (i) `:1,10s/cnt/count/g`